sama0626/Head_normal/README.md

   This code inputs the picture in the image folder and outputs the normal information from this picture.
 The corresponding results are saved in a image folder.
 Such as input: image/1.png, output: image/1_normal.png.

-Note that the reconstruction results are better with higher resolution and positive pose of the input image.
+！！！Note that the reconstruction results are better with higher resolution and positive pose of the input image.

   <div align=center>
 <img src="https://github.com/starVisionTeam/SeIF/blob/master/demo/2.png"  />